Amid Minnesota Fraud Scandal, Legitimate Autism Centers Face Closure

 “No one wants to talk about it because everyone’s scared of saying anything wrong,” Larson said.
 “That’s why we’re here.
 It’s because everyone’s too afraid to say something.”

-Independent journalist Nick Shirley, who brought national attention to the alleged Minnesota fraud at day care centers with his viral video posted Dec.
+Independent journalist Nick Shirley, who brought national attention to the alleged Minnesota fraud at day care centers with a viral video posted on Dec.
 26, 2025, attended the congressional hearing with Larson.

-Meanwhile, the closure of Holland Center would dismantle a lifetime of work for Larson that all started with the birth of her son.
+The closure of the Holland Center would dismantle a lifetime of work for Larson that all started with the birth of her son.

 “This work is a labor of love for me,” she said.
 “It’s my son’s legacy.”